 Meet with your career advisor

-Every student at VCU has a career adviser who can meet individually to discuss your career and internship goals.
+Every student at VCU has a career advisor who can meet individually to discuss your career and internship goals.
 Will an internship help you with your career development?
 When should you pursue an internship?
 Should you have more than one?
 Sign up for a one-on-one advising session to discuss these and any other questions.

 Search for opportunities